-Anyone who thinks that the USA is one culture has never been to New Orleans!.
+Anyone who thinks that the USA is one culture has never been to New Orleans!
 It is truly awesome to travel this country and meet people from different places.
 Whether they are locals to the area or other travelers who are experiencing the same new place as you, it is always interesting to meet and get to know new folks.

-We have made some great friendships living on the road.
 And then there is the food…we LOVE to eat.
 We love to try local foods.
 We also look for the small, local museums and historical spots to learn about the area and how it became what it is today.

 RV living allows our children to grow up realizing that there are all kinds of people out there who have their own thoughts and traditions.
 They learn to appreciate differences and also realize that deep down, we all share commonalities that can be the basis for friendships and respect.

 Small space = small chores.
 Cleaning in the RV is simple – made so by the fact that it is just not that possible to make a big mess.
 Only 3 things fit on the floor, so the 4th one tips the scales and it is time to “Pick up that MESS!”
 Living in the RV forces you to be more organized every day, so the chore of cleaning day gets that much smaller.

 Plus it takes maybe 15 minutes to vacuum and mop if everyone helps out.
 I’ll take that any day of the week.

 14) You Can Visit Your Family Any time You Want